Statistics Explained

 Data sources

-The European system of national and regional accounts (ESA) provides the methodology for national accounts in the EU.
-Data for the EU and the Western Balkans and Türkiye were compiled under ESA 2010, which is consistent with worldwide guidelines for national accounts, namely, the United Nations' system of national accounts (the 2008 SNA).
+Data for the EU and the candidate countries and potential candidate were compiled under ESA 2010, which is consistent with worldwide guidelines for national accounts, namely, the United Nations' system of national accounts (the 2008 SNA).

 All statistics presented in this article as monetary values are based on current price series, unless otherwise stated.